Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Next are check boxes that can be set to turn on or off certain parts of the workflow.
 The first two checkboxes turn on or off quality checking before and after trimming.
-When `Quality check interrupt` is checked, the program pauses after the raw quality checking (before the trimming) and asking if the user want to stop the processing (press `y` to stop and `n` to continue).
+When `Quality check interrupt` is checked, the program pauses after the raw quality checking (before the trimming) and asking if the user want to continue the processing (press `n` to stop and `y` to continue).
 Stopping the program allows the user to check the quality report of the raw data.
 After checking the quality report, the program can be restarted by typing `bash satay.sh` after which the program remembers the settings that were previously set (it will skip the file selection window).
 Changes can be made for the trimming and alignment tools and press `OK` to continue.